 Can Catchers Talk To Batters In Baseball?

 When a batter approaches the batter’s box for their first at-bat of the game, they customarily greet the catcher and home plate umpire with a few words of small talk.
 The conversation may continue during successive at-bats or drop off if the game becomes especially close or intense.
 Likewise, when a runner reaches a particular base for the first time in a game, they will typically share a few words of greeting with the baseman and sometimes even the base coach.

 Friendly in-game conversations should not be confused with fraternization, which is strictly forbidden and punishable by fine or ejection.
-Fraternization consists of associating with an opponent outside of the sporting event in which you are competing.
+Fraternization consists of mingling with fans or players before or after a game.
 This includes standing on the field and talking before or after a game.
 Particularly egregious examples of fraternization include gambling and going into the stands during a game.

 On the other hand, if a catcher attempts to deliberately distract a batter by talking during their at-bat, they are at risk of being called for unsportsmanlike conduct, which results in immediate ejection.
 Among other actions, baseball’s unsportsmanlike conduct rule forbids players from using language that reflects on or refers to an opponent.
-Thus if an umpire determines that a catcher is attempting to talk to a batter in a manner detrimental to the game, they may elect to call that catcher for unsportsmanlike conduct and eject them from the game.
+If an umpire determines that a catcher is attempting to talk to a batter in a manner detrimental to the game, they may elect to call that catcher for unsportsmanlike conduct and eject them from the game.

 Are catchers allowed to talk to batters in baseball?